Beauharnois (Province of Canada electoral district): Boundaries

 The Beauharnois electoral district of Lower Canada was not altered by the Act, and therefore continued with the same boundaries which had been set by a statute of Lower Canada in 1829:

-Beauharnois was a single-member constituency.

 Map of Beauharnois

-Members of the Legislative Assembly
+Members of the Legislative Assembly (1841–1867)

+Beauharnois was a single-member constituency, represented by one member in the Legislative Assembly.

-The following were the members of the Legislative Assembly from Beauharnois.
+The following were the members of the Legislative Assembly for Beauharnois.
+The party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.